sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 ### Replicating Current Peak

 First, I created a script to approximate the load that the two HN posts brought.
-The peak hour had 1443 page views, or 0.4 pageviews/second.
+The peak hour had 1443 page views or 0.4 pageviews/second.
 To account for the load not being constant across the entire hour, I rounded this up to 1 pageview/second.

-K6 is able use a [HAR file](https://en.wikipedia.org/wiki/HAR_(file_format)) to create a representative set of HTTP requests.
+K6 is able to use a [HAR](https://en.wikipedia.org/wiki/HAR_(file_format)) file](https://en.wikipedia.org/wiki/HAR_(file_format)) to create a representative set of HTTP requests.
 I used 1 virtual user and adjusted the pause between iterations to achieve just over 1 pageload/second (with a "pageload" corresponding to the batch of HTTP requests).
 I excluded external requests for things like the Google Analytics script.
 The full K6 configuration script can be found as a [GitHub gist](https://gist.github.com/sidpalas/7f284eb88a832ba21190b1b0cd5f5ba9) and the resulting output can be seen below:

 ```bash
 check_failure_rate.........: 0.00%   ✓ 0   ✗ 138